th2-net/th2-grpc-service-generator/README.md

 You can set the following options:
 1. javaInterfacesPath - the path for Java services interfaces
 1. javaInterfacesImplPath - the path for TH2 services implementations
+1. javaMetaInfPath - the path for ServiceLoader files
 1. pythonPath - the path for Python services implementations
+1. enableJava - the flag for turn on/off generation files for Java language (default: true)
+1. enablePython - the flag for turn on/off generation files for Python language (default: true)

 All these paths are relative to the directory in  ``generateProtoTasks.generatedFilesBaseDir`` parameter (Example: `javaInterfacesPath` = `path/to/base/dir/path/to/interfaces`)
 ```groovy